Jbleezy/BO1-Reimagined/README.md

 * Powerup can now drop while one is already active

 ### Nuke
-* Now obtainable on round 1 on Kino Der Toten and Shangri-La
+* Now obtainable on round 1 on all maps
 * Kills all zombies instantly
 * Enemies killed by a Nuke no longer drop powerups
 * Zombies killed from a Nuke count as kills for the player who grabbed the Nuke